Our Mission The Journey Retreats Safety Begin Here

 3

 Connection with the land, local culture and community, and the medicine in a gentle, introductory dose.
-Workshops prepare your system for what's ahead.
+This is the start of building a relationship with psilocybin and preparing your system for what's ahead.

 4

-Morning mindfulness yoga and intention-setting.
-Then a full-dose psilocybin ceremony, held by your facilitators in a carefully prepared space.
+Morning mindfulness yoga and intention-setting workshops.
+Then, a full-dose psilocybin ceremony, with dosage always guided by your own readiness and choice, held by your facilitators in a carefully prepared space.

 5

 Somatic work, movement, and workshops to harvest what surfaced.
-The focus: how do you bring what you encountered back into your actual life?
+The focus: how do you bring what you encountered back into your daily life?

 6

-A second full-dose ceremony.
-For many, this is where the first journey's insights deepen, or where something entirely new emerges.
+A final full-dose psilocybin ceremony.
+For many, this is where the journey's insights deepen, or where something entirely new emerges.

 7

-Breakfast, a final sharing circle, and closing workshops to distill your learnings.
-Not an abrupt end, but a conscious one.
+Breakfast, a final sharing circle, and closing workshops to distill your learnings consciously.

 8

-Weekly Zoom integration calls continue for a month.
+One of the most essential parts of your journey.
+Zoom integration calls continue for 8 weeks.
 What surfaces in the weeks following matters — this support exists so you're not navigating it alone.

 We are a nonprofit — structurally and in practice

-Ancestra is a woman- and BIPOC-owned nonprofit.
+Ancestra is a fully BIPOC woman-owned nonprofit — that's rare to find in this field.
 The work is shaped by service, not profit, and held with the understanding that this is more than an experience: it is a responsibility.

 Fully legal, fully above board

 Psilocybin is legal in Jamaica.
-We operate openly, with no legal ambiguity, no gray areas, and no risk to you.
+We operate openly, with no legal ambiguity, no gray areas.

 Rooted in Indigenous and lineage partnerships

-Our work is built on genuine, ongoing relationships with Indigenous and lineage holders.
+Our work is built on genuine, ongoing relationships with Indigenous and lineage holders, including some of our facilitators.
 We cultivate relationships of reciprocity, not extraction.

 Support before, during, and long after